tnonate/thenewoil/src/pages/en/criteria.md

 ## Encrypted Messaging
 * Must have end-to-end encrypted one-to-one messaging enabled by default
-* Ability to export messages for backup or portability purposes
+* Ability to export messages (email-only, realtime messengers encouraged)
+* Must support custom domains (e-mail only)
-* Must optionally support ephemeral messaging (realtime messaging only)
+* Must support ephemeral messaging (realtime messaging only)
 * Must be metadata-resistant (realtime messaging only)
-* Must support custom domains (e-mail only)

 ## Links & Resources
-* All resources and links must be directly relevant to individual data privacy and/or cybersecurity.
+* Must be directly relevant to individual data privacy and/or cybersecurity

 ## Mobile Settings & Apps
 * Recommended settings changes must reduce the amount of data submitted to the device manufacturer, cell carrier, and/or app developers and/or must improve device security against common threats